IJuanTM/simpl/README.md

 * Makes use of Vite for bundling TypeScript files and compiling Sass files, as well as live reloading
 * Comes with example pages and a default landing page
 * A collection of handy TypeScript functions
+* Ships with its own PHPUnit test suite
+* PHPStan static analysis configured out of the box

 _Read more about Simpl [here](https://simpl.iwanvanderwal.nl/about/)._